-We offer skip bins in a variety of sizes, so whether you’re moving house, doing a kitchen remodel or running a construction site, we can provide you with a legal, convenient and responsible way to dispose of your rubbish and waste.
+Our Perth skip bins come in a variety of sizes, so whether you’re moving house, doing an outdoor bbq kitchen remodel or running a construction site, we can provide you with a legal, convenient and responsible way to dispose of your rubbish and waste.
 The most frequent question our customers ask us is what size bin to get.
 With containers ranging in size from three cubic metres to twelve cubic metres, we have a right-sized skip bin for every project.

 Because the price of a skip bin rises as the size gets larger, our customers want to make sure they don’t end up with a bin that’s too big.
 However, if they underestimate how the size and volume of what they’re disposing of, they may end up calling for a new bin in the middle of their project.
 Going up in size costs about $100 while needing to request a new bin can cost triple that or more.
 That’s why we work with our customers to make sure they select the right bin size to avoid any costly missteps.